12 Explosive Restaurant Tax Deductions for Owners

 6) Employee Pay and Benefits

-Check with your CPA to make sure your exploring all the types of expenses you can create from what you're paying to your employees, but here's a small guideline:
+Check with your CPA to make sure you're exploring all the types of expenses you can create from what you're paying to your employees, but here's a small guideline:

 • Employee pay, including bonuses, commissions, sick pay, and vacation pay